- Introduction

 Introduction

-When working with Graphweaver, you'll often come across scenarios where you need to add additional functionality or behavior to your entities or resolvers.
+When working with Graphweaver, you'll often come across scenarios where you need to add additional functionality or behaviour to your entities.

-This is where decorators come into play, allowing you to easily extend and customize your code.
+This is where decorators come into play, allowing you to easily extend and customise your code.

 Understanding a Decorator